davidleonstr/qflow/README.md

 - **Window Management**:
   - Create and manage multiple windows with the `@window` decorator.
-  - Build main application windows with the `@mainWindow` decorator.
+  - Build main application windows with the `@app` decorator.
   - Navigate between windows with history tracking.
   - Customize window properties.